mongoDB

 x: new Data();

-Queries can use regular expressions using javascrip regular expression syntax
+Queries can use regular expressions using javascrip regular expression syntax1

 2